 The last thing just before going to bed, feed your starter in the ratio of 1 part starter: 2 parts flour : 2 parts water.
 Leave it semi-covered at room temperature overnight (8-9 hours) until it doubles in volume.
 If your house is very warm overnight, feed the starter in the ration of 1 part starter : 3 parts flour : 3 parts water.
 It will take longer to double in size that way.
 The important thing to remember is that you want to use your starter when it’s at its peak, not after it started deflating.

-At the same time as you feed your starter, place all sultanas/raisins, mixed peel, orange zest and juice in a bowl, cover and leave to soak.
+At the same time as you feed your starter, place all sultanas/raisins, mixed peel, orange zest and juice in a small bowl, cover and leave to soak.
 We used raisins, sultanas and mixed citrus peel this time, but we also love adding some chopped dried apricots when we have some in the cupboard.

 Drain the fruit and squeeze out any excess moisture, discarding the orange juice.

 Once the dough has doubled, stretch it out into a rough rectangle on a floured kitchen surface.
-Spread half of the fruit onto the surface, then fold the dough like a pamphlet: fold the bottom third into the centre and then the top third over the bottom.
+Spread half of the dried fruit onto the surface, then fold the dough like a pamphlet: fold the bottom third into the centre and then the top third over the bottom.
 Rotate the dough and stretch it out slightly.
 Scatter the remaining fruit and fold the dough like a pamphlet again.
 Now knead the dough for a minute or two to incorporate the fruit.

-Place the balls, seam side down on a baking parchment-lined baking tray (ideally with a high rim, so you can cover it without touching the tops of the buns).
+Place the balls, seam side down on a baking parchment-lined tray (ideally with a high rim, so you can cover it without touching the tops of the buns).
 Flat-bottom roasting trays work great here.
-Cover with cling film or a tea towel and leave in a warm spot to rise for approx 4-5 hours.
+Cover with cling film or a damp tea towel and leave in a warm spot to rise for approx 4-5 hours.
 They don’t need to double in size, as they will continue proving overnight.

 Take the tray with Sourdough Buns out of the fridge and leave them on a kitchen surface for half an hour or so, to warm up a little bit.
 Preheat the oven to 200°C Fan.

-Mix together the flour with enough water to make a thick paste, then add it to a small piping/icing bag with a thin nozzle (TIP: you can use a plastic ziplock bag with a corner cut).
+Mix together the white flour with enough water to make a thick paste, then add it to a small piping/icing bag with a thin nozzle (TIP: you can use a plastic ziplock bag with a corner cut).
 Pipe crosses over the buns.

-Place the hot cross buns in the oven and bake for 25-30 minutes until they are a deep brown colour.
+Place the hot cross buns in the oven and bake for 25-30 minutes until they are a deep golden brown colour.

 Whilst the buns are in the oven, mix sugar and water for the glaze in a small saucepan.
 Warm on low heat stirring until sugar dissolves.
 Leave the mixture to simmer for a few minutes, until it thickens into a syrupy consistency.
+You may use apricot glaze instead if you have some apricot jam in the fridge.

 These hot cross buns are best the day they are baked slathered in butter!